School cafeterias serve these, and kids love them. The main two flavors are chili crispitos and

 Crispitos = Flautas?

-I was in Whole Foods Market today, and I noticed that they have both "Beef Crispitos" and "Chicken Crispitos" for sale in the refrigerated/frozen foods cases.
+Whole Foods Market has both "Beef Crispitos" and "Chicken Crispitos" for sale in the refrigerated/frozen foods cases.